bloxberg-org/peer-review-app/README.md

 If you get permission error when trying to stop docker containers, you can execute `sudo service docker restart` as a workaround.

 The `ganache/` folder has the owner `root` as this folder (docker volume, better said) is created by docker.

+If you receive mnemonic errors make sure you have the environment variable MNEMONIC is properly set.
+Also make sure